G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

 with the two projections denoted $\mathrm{pr}_1,\mathrm{pr}_2:R\to U$.

-Then we will produce a cover and a relation scheme whose quotient will be our desire descent for $\mathcal{X}_{2,k^s}$.
+Then we will produce a cover and a relation scheme whose quotient will be our desired descent for $\mathcal{X}_{2,k^s}$.
 Base-change everything to $k^s$ and form

+We will use Lemma \ref{lemma 4.12} to descend $V$.
 Because \(f\) is representable and finite \'etale, the projection $V\to U_{k^s}$ is finite \'etale.
 By covering $U$ by finitely many affines $U_i=\mathrm{Spec}(A_i)$ and using the fact that they are finitely presented, there exists a finite extension $L/k$ such that $V$ (as a finite \'etale $U_{k^s}$-scheme) is obtained by base change from a finite \'etale $U_L$-scheme $V_L\to U_L$ (where $U_L:=U\otimes_k L$).
 Concretely, for each affine $U_i$ the finite \'etale $A_i\otimes_k k^s$-algebra corresponding to $V$ is defined over some finite subextension of $k^s$, and a single finite extension $L$ contains all such subextensions.

 For the relation scheme, we consider the base-change of the relation to $L$:

 with projections again $\mathrm{pr}_1,\mathrm{pr}_2:R_L\to U_L$.
 Pulling $V_L\to U_L$ back along these projections gives two $R_L$-schemes